-- Consult Section 3.6.9. of the SSDAC Plan to identify if the Plan recommends a street section at the development site location.
-If so, then that street section is the guide. - If the SSDAC Plan does not establish a street section, then final building placement will be determined in coordination with development review staff. - To identify Active Zone edge: - Find the existing curb-to-curb dimension. - Identify the master planned ROW from the ROW table in the SSDAC Plan (Section 3.6.5). - Determine required Active Zone elements from the tables in Section 2.1.2. and determine how the elements best fit between the edge of the curb and the extent of the Master Planned ROW.
+- Consult Section 3.6.9 of the SSDAC Plan to identify if the Plan recommends a street section at the development site location.
+If so, then that street section overrides the sections and dimensions in this document.
+If the SSDAC Plan does not establish a street section, then final building placement will be determined based on Section 2.1.2 of the Guidelines in coordination with development review staff. - To identify Active Zone edge: - Find the existing curb-to-curb dimension. - Identify the master planned ROW from the ROW table in the SSDAC Plan (Section 3.6.5). - Determine required Active Zone elements from the tables in Section 2.1.2 and determine how the elements best fit between the edge of the curb and the extent of the Master Planned ROW.
 Master planned ROWs are typically measured from the centerline of the ROW.
 Examine the dedicated ROW by reviewing the most recent plat recorded for the site.
 (Note: If a plat has not been recorded for the site, review plats for confronting and adjacent sites to see if more information is available).
 Note that where Frontage Zones are required or recommended, they may be located in the ROW and/or on private property. - Dedication of additional ROW is often required to achieve Master Planned ROW.
 Sometimes an existing curb may need to be relocated.